archit-io/Understanding-CSS-Z-index/README.md

 **Tech used:** HTML, CSS, JavaScript

 This web application is built using vanilla JavaScript.
-It is a useful tool to understand the concept pf z-index in CSS.
-It makes learning this simple (yet sometimes tricky) concept fun.
+It is a useful tool to understand the concept of z-index in CSS.
+It makes learning this simple concept fun.

 ## Lessons Learned: